Serena Williams arrived at the Western & Southern Open with an Olympic gold medal and a chance to win another tournament she had never won before.

 Really, Serena, you haven't won here before.

-She has played the Cincinnati tournament three times, her best showing a semifinal loss in 2006.
+She has played the Cincinnati tournament three times and her best showing was a semifinal loss in 2006.

-Williams followed-up her Wimbledon championship in July by overwhelming Maria Sharapova 6-0, 6-1 to win the Olympics singles title.
+Williams followed-up her Wimbledon championship in July by overwhelming Maria Sharapova, 6-0, 6-1 to win the Olympic singles title.

-The 31-year-old, ranked No. 4 in the world and seeded second at the $5.7 million event, spent a week training in Paris before arriving in Cincinnati.
-She still was basking in the glow of winning both the singles and, with older sister Venus, the Olympic doubles championsh...
+The 31-year-old, who's ranked No. 4 in the world and is seeded second at the $5.7 million event, spent a week training in Paris before arriving in Cincinnati.
+She still was basking in the glow of winning both the singles and, with her sister Venus, the Olympics doubles championship.